Christian8D/Project-B-Challenge/README.md

 ```

 ## Overview
 This project demonstrates how to combine REST and GraphQL endpoints in a NestJS application to manage employee data.
 It also provides a mail queue system for simulating email sends whenever an employee is created.
 The mail queue is powered by Bull and exposed via Bull Board for real-time job monitoring.
-Additionally, the EventEmitter library allows decoupling employee creation from email sending.
+Additionally, the EventEmitter library enables decoupling employee creation from email sending, providing a scalable and modular solution.

 ##Tech Stack
 <br>